sagemath/trac_to_gh/Issue 7596.md

 # Issue 7596: QQ.number_field() does not behave like any other NumberField

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7596

 Original creator: rlm